jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

 ## 2. ATCT Procedures
 ### 2-1.
 General
 #### 2-1-1.
 Duty Familiarization
-Controllers shall follow the procedures outlined in “ZHU General Control SOP 1-2-1.
-Opening a Position.”
+Controllers shall follow the procedures outlined in [ZHU General Control SOP 1-2-1](../sop/general-control-sop.md#1-2-1-opening-a-position).

 #### 2-1-2.
 Position Relief
-Controllers shall follow the procedures outlined in “ZHU General Control SOP 1-2-2.
-Relief of a Position.”
+Controllers shall follow the procedures outlined in [ZHU General Control SOP 1-2-2](../sop/general-control-sop.md#1-2-2-relief-of-a-position).

 #### 2-1-3.
 Opposite Direction Operations
 These procedures are intended for use only in cases of operational necessity or priority.

 1. Procedures:
     1. For IFR aircraft conducting ODO to the same runway:
-        1. The provisions of FAA JO 7110.65, Paragraph 7-2-1, Visual Separation, are not authorized.
+        1. The provisions of [FAA JO 7110.65 7-2-1, Visual Separation](https://www.faa.gov/air_traffic/publications/atpubs/atc_html/chap7_section_2.html), are not authorized.
         1. ODO IFR departures are prohibited with opposing IFR arrival traffic inside a 10 mile final.
         1. When opposing IFR arrival traffic is outside a 10 mile final:
             1. A departing IFR aircraft must be airborne and have commenced a turn to avoid conflict prior to an arriving IFR aircraft reaching a 10 mile final.